 Backward compatibility plays a crucial role in microservices versioning.
 It ensures that systems do not break or fail if and when changes are made.
 The best way to ensure backward compatibility is by agreeing to contract services.

 However, in the event a single service breaks the contract, the entire system is at the risk of falling apart.
-So you need to up the ante by ensuring backward compatibility for service endpoints first by using Postel’s Law.
+So you need to up the ante by first using Postel’s Law to ensure backward compatibility for service endpoints.

-It’s a simple approach that recommends you to be conservative about what you send and be liberal about what’s revealed. .
+It’s a simple approach that recommends being conservative about what you send and liberal about what’s revealed.

 8. Refrain from hardcoding values

 Hardcoding values might lead to system-wide issues driven by network-based changes.
 It’s best not to do it at all.
 Rather, you can leverage network discovery mechanisms that use a service register or proxy.
-This way, it becomes easy to connect and execute functions once you integrate network discovery tools.
+This way, connecting and executing functions becomes easy once you integrate network discovery tools.

 9. Understand Parallelism and Immutability